AN AUCTION IN BRICK CITY

 Heydollahdollahwho'llgivemeadollahdollahdollah...

-A model '65 Mustang, 1/32 scale, sells for $350.
+The model '65 Mustang, 1/32 scale, sells for $350.
 The sale draws smiles from a crowd that reveres American classics, no matter how small.
 But most of those seated in lawn chairs or standing by the garage have not come to bid.
-They are here to watch, to socialize, and as billboards here advise, to "BE POLITE."
+They are here to watch, to socialize, and as North Dakota billboards advise, to "BE POLITE."

 The auctioneer is straight out of central casting.
 Cowboy hat.
 Painfully close-shaven.
 Monotone and motor mouth spewing the music of capitalism at its most Midwestern.